rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

   - Interview
   - Wednesday's Child
 ---
 ### Emerging as Wednesday's Child, bassist/producer Elliot Tan injects her acid-jazz tinged pop full of soulful grooves, infectious melodies and lush arrangements.
-Emerging last year with two standout singles in Siren Song and Pedestrian Life, her project teases to become a unique voice in the making - but as we found out, accidents and betrayals came along the way.
+Emerging last year with two standout singles in *Siren Song* and *Pedestrian Life*, her project teases to become a unique voice in the making - but as we found out, accidents and betrayals came along the way.
 With broken feet and abandoning the piano, we find how Elliot gave life to Wednesday’s Child – a jazz-pop solo project that wasn’t the case by design.

 ![](https://lh6.googleusercontent.com/PIdOM4KvBgWJvh5SA7GNwLgF1Fm8JGhmxye8t2-7yQO9JuHKjdeNgioI7AL2qXAVV4xk9pdJuV5LjugTjb8-WdhZIYSOwjopVdduXtALDqHNYqWCto89kg2r7K_KpJk3ooEaOv3s)